aws-samples/aws-appsync-calorie-tracker-workshop/1_AWS_Cloud9/README.md

 > Follow the steps described [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) to create a new IAM user with administrative privileges.

-> For the purpose of this workshop, its ok to use the user with adminstrative privileges.
+> For the purpose of this workshop, we are using an user with adminstrative privileges.
 Please consider restrictive access/least privilege approach when running in production.

 2. Please choose either `us-east-2 / US East (Ohio) Region` or `us-west-2 / US West (Oregon) Region`